Evaluators¶

 Output Schema¶

 The output schema defines the metrics that the LLM should attempt to output.
-These will always be output as a string.
 Each item in the schema will become a column in the output table.
+You can specify the data type for each field to ensure structured, validated output.

 Python Evaluator¶